-All all-in-one guide to Zakat will answer any questions that you may have about the charitable obligation, which makes up one of the five pillars of Islam.
+Our End to End Zakat guide will answer any questions that you may have about the charitable obligation, which makes up one of the five pillars of Islam.
 You can download our Zakat Guide from Muslim Aid here, it's comprehensive and Ulama-approved but we would also recommend that you seek the advice of your local imam with any personal queries you may have.

 Who is Eligible for Zakat?

 The Holy Qur’an determined who is eligible to receive Zakat, stating:

 “As-Sadaqat (Zakat) are only for the Fuqara' (poor), and Al-Masakin (the needy) and those employed to collect (Zakat funds); and for to attract the hearts of those who have been inclined (towards Islam); and to free the captives; and for those in debt; and for Allah's Cause (i.e. for Mujahidun - those fighting in the holy wars), and for the wayfarer (a traveller who is cut off from everything); a duty imposed by Allah.
 And Allah is All-Knowing, All-Wise.” - Chapter at-Tawbah Tevbe, 60

 This means that Zakat donations cannot be given to just anyone.
 A husband cannot give his Zakat to his wife as he is already responsible for her, just as he is his children.
 A wife, though, is permitted to give Zakat to her husband, so long as he meets the relevant criteria – she must not benefit in any way from this donation (i.e. the husband using the funds to pay for a gift for his wife).

 Those eligible to receive Zakat can be placed into one of eight categories, which are: